skylabrooks/FinishOutNow/docs/01_Getting_Started/03_SALES_REP_GUIDE.md

 **What They're Really Asking:** Will this create more work for my team?

 **Your Answer:**
 *"Actually, it saves time.
-Here's what our customers tell us: Instead of spending 2 hours researching leads on city websites, they spend 20 minutes on FinishOutNow.
+Here's what our customers tell us: Instead of spending 2 hours researching leads on city websites, they spend 20 minutes on Early BookS.
 The AI already did the research.
 They just need to decide 'Do I want this lead or not?' and claim it.
 That's it."*

 **If They Say:** "But we'd have to train our team" **Counter:** *"5-minute setup.
 Seriously.
 I'll do it on a Zoom call or phone.
 Your team can start using it immediately.
 We also have 24/7 chat support if they get stuck."*